slack-samples/bolt-js-request-time-off/README.md

 1. Update the `manifest.js` with the desired workflow and/or functionality you’d like your trigger to execute.
 2. Run `slack run` so that any new additions to the `manifest.js` file will be detected within the `slack trigger` command.
-3. Create a JSON file in the `./triggers` directory to [generate your trigger](https://slack.dev/bolt-js/future/triggers).
+3. Create a JSON file in the `./triggers` directory to [generate your trigger](https://api.slack.com/future/triggers).
-4. Run `slack triggers create --trigger-def="triggers/[json-name].json"`.
+4. Run `slack triggers create --trigger-def "triggers/[json-name].json"`.

 ## Project Structure